tanupoo/lorawan-ssas/README.md

 ### Depending on your configuration.

+For example, if you use MongoDB, you can install pymongo only.
+If you use whole database, you have to install everything.
+That's why it depends.

+- MongoDB

-- MongoDB, at least 2.4.9 or later.
+If you use MongoDB, you should install pymongo, at least 2.4.9 or later.
-- requests to submit the application data into your MongoDB.
+And, you have to install requests module for using the REST API of MongoDB.

+- PostgreSQL

+psycopg2-binary, you should install this version instead of psycopg2.

-- sqlite3
+- SQLite

 In the Linux distributions, sqlite3 may not be installed initially and your python may not sadly support sqlite3.